Select a Department

 Prerequisite: B or above in Adv Algebra I/Adv Geometry or A in Algebra I/Geometry

-Students planning on a medical, scientific or engineering career should take Advanced Chemistry, if possible.
+Students planning on a medical, scientific, or engineering career should take Advanced Chemistry, if possible.
 Chemistry is the study of physical substances, energy, and the process of change.
 The course is intended to give the student an understanding of the physical world in which we live.
 Chemistry is an important college preparatory course.
 This course will involve more math and greater detail in problem solving than general chemistry.

 • Ag Biotech (RAI)